 The Tripwire Enterprise Server and Tripwire Enterprise Agent are peers, with either able to initiate communication to accomplish the task being performed.
-Both the Tripwire Enterprise Server and Tripwire Enterprise Agent components of the TOE use the TLS provided by the FIPS certified Tripwire Cryptographic Module to communicate with each other.
+Both the Tripwire Enterprise Server and Tripwire Enterprise Agent components of the TOE use the TLS provided by the JVM to communicate with each other.
 A mutually authenticated TLS connection is established that allows these components of the TOE to use the RMI protocol to exchange services.